USFWS/intro-to-quarto/README.md

 The learning goals are to:

-- Introduce Quarto and it’s applications.
+- Introduce Quarto and it’s applications
-- Describe the three components of a Quarto file: QML metadata, text, and code blocks.
+- Describe the three components of a Quarto file: QML metadata, text, and code blocks
-- Provide opportunities to explore the components of a Quarto file through in-class exercises.
+- Provide opportunities to explore the components of a Quarto file through in-class exercises

 ## Audience